ocrumbie-stack/BitgetConnect-1/replit.md

 # Overview
 This project is a mobile-optimized crypto trading application designed for real-time Bitget perpetual futures trading.
 Its primary purpose is to provide users with tools for market monitoring, order placement, automated trading bot setup, and streamlined strategy deployment.
 The application aims to empower users with advanced AI-powered trading opportunities, efficient organization through folder-based trading pair management, and bulk bot deployment capabilities.
+The business vision is to provide a sophisticated, user-friendly platform for advanced trading strategies and market analysis.

 # User Preferences
 Preferred communication style: Simple, everyday language.